nicolasandradevillamil/NLU-Homework/README.md

 In this homework you will learn about the task of language modeling through an implementation of a transformer decoder.
 You will also learn about [Huggingface](https://huggingface.co/), a community and data science platform with multiple tools for machine learning.
 We will be using [recipe-nlg-lite](https://huggingface.co/datasets/m3hrdadfi/recipe_nlg_lite), a smaller version of the [recipe-nlg](https://recipenlg.cs.put.poznan.pl/) dataset.
 You are going to train models to generate cooking recipes.

+# Deadline and report

+The grade of this assignment will be determined with the code parts and a written report.
+In this report you must answer the questions in **bold**.
+Upload the report to the repository in a PDF file named *Lastname_NLU.pdf*.

 ## Installation and requirements